rougeth/pybaco/README.md

 pybaco
 ======

-Python Base Converter - Converts any base to any base
+Python Base Converter - Converts any number base to any number base

 **Installing**
 ```